sassy-crick/Singularity-Easybuild/README.md

 Usage:
 -----
 Using the scripts is simple.
-Go into the `scripts` folder and run the installation script `install.sh` This with *either* install the scripts in your `~/bin` folder as sym-links, or create the sym-links in the folder where you are running the script from.
+Go into the `scripts` folder and run the installation script `install.sh` This will *either* install the scripts in your `~/bin` folder as sym-links, or create the sym-links in the folder where you are running the script from.
 We advice you to install the script in the `~/bin` folder so they are in your `PATH` environment.
 If you don't want to do this, we recommend to install the sym-links in a different folder from where you have downloaded the GitHub files from.
+Please note the usage of sym-links.
+Thus, if you do any changes in the folder where you downloaded the GitHub repository to, these changes will be carried over.
+If, for example, you were to delete that folder, the installation is broken.

 During the installation, you will given a number of choices regarding whether you want to *build* or *create* the definition files, which Linux distribution and version you want to use and if you want to use Lmod or the environment-module system.